milesdyck/logos64/README.md

 The players name and cumulative play statistics are stored in the scores.rel file.

 ## code files
-logos2023v102.bas - the main code for the game cre82023words.bas, cre8words.bas and cre8scores.bas contain the code used to create the supporting 2023words, words and scores relative files accessed by the game.
+logos2023v200PETSCII.pdf - the main code for the game cre82023words.bas, cre8words.bas and cre8scores.bas contain the code used to create the supporting 2023words, words and scores relative files accessed by the game.
 In addition, there are PDF files of the PETSCII listings as you would see in the built-in c64 text editor.

-## future development

-Being written and executed in basic makes the game a bit slow.
-I am looking into a few options to make program execution faster.